wandb/wandb/CONTRIBUTING.md

 ### Regression Testing

-TODO(jhr): describe how regression works, how to run them, where they're located etc. [deprecated?]
+TODO(jhr): describe how regression works, how to run them, where they're located etc.

 ## Live development